jeremykohn/semverdoc/semverdoc-alt.md

 1. Once a versioned document has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.

-1. Major version zero (0.y.z) is for initial development, brainstorming and prototyping.
+1. Major version zero (0.y.z) is for initial development, brainstorming, and prototyping.
 Anything MAY change at any time.
 The document SHOULD NOT be considered stable.

 1. Version 1.0.0 defines a final document.
 The way in which the version number is incremented after this release is dependent on its changes.